picadoh/gostreamer/README.md

 This is an example on how to use Golang channels to build an execution pipeline

 ### Components
-**streamer** builds the main pipeline file using collectors and processors

-**scollector** receives a function that collects information and publish it in a channel in the form of a message.
+**Collector** receives a function that collects information and publish it in a channel in the form of a message.

-**sprocessor** picks an input channel with messages and executes some function (passed as parameter) over it
+**Processor** picks an input channel with messages and executes some function (passed as parameter) over it

-**demuxrnd** generates a set of output channels out of a single input channel for concurrent execution based on a random index (e.g. messages are forwarded to a random output channel)

-**demuxgrp** generates a set of output channels out of a single input channel for concurrent execution based on a value from the message (all messages with the same indicated value forward to the same output channel)

-### How it works?
+**Demux** demultiplexes the input stream into multiple output streams based on a given number of output channels and a given index function.

+You may want to refer to tweetpipeline.go for a sample pipeline using the above components.

+### Sample pipeline

     ------------         -----------         --------         ---------         -----------
     | Collector | ----> | Extractor | ----> | Filter | ----> | Counter | ----> | Publisher |